Using PGRs in overseeded bermudagrass

 Poa annua control in ryegrasss overseeding with Trimmit 2SC.
 Three 8 oz./A applications were applied monthly beginning in mid-December.
 Palm Springs, California.

 You can view the latest Growing Degree Day information for your zip code below or sign up for individual email alerts.

 Photos are either Syngenta property or used with permission.

-©2018 Syngenta.
+© 2021 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Barricade®, GreenCast®, Primo Maxx®, Reward®, Trimmit® and the Syngenta logo are trademarks of a Syngenta Group Company.
-Apple® is a trademark of Apple Inc. All other trademarks are property of their respective owners.
+Barricade®, Primo Maxx®, Reward®, Trimmit® and the Syngenta logo are trademarks of a Syngenta Group Company.